browserify-search/www/README.md

 # Website for Browserify Search

 Browserify search is a search engine for discovering npm modules that work with [Browserify](http://browserify.org/).
 This project implements a search engine interface reminiscent of the early Google search engine.
 For more on how browserify search works behind the scenes, [read this](https://github.com/browserify-search/scripts).
+There's also a REST API, as described in the next section.

 ## API - `GET /api/search`